obiwanjacobi/vst.net/Source/Code/readme.md

 * VS clean (target) should also delete the 'deploy' folder.
 Current task does not work.
 * VS Deploy (Configuration Manager): can we switch on that for vstnet deploy?

+* Resize UI window/controls when host-frame resizes.
+* Plugin without Replacing crashes vsthost tring to call accumulating the plugin does not implement.

 ## Refactor wishes

 * [Interop] look into the use tracked references (%^)